arunavo4/gitea-mirror/docs/configuration.md

 After installing and starting Gitea Mirror, you can configure it through the web interface:

 1. Navigate to `http://your-server:port/`
+2. If this is your first time, you'll be guided through creating an admin account
-2. Log in with the default credentials (username: `admin`, password: `password`)
+3. Log in with your credentials
-3. Go to the Configuration page
+4. Go to the Configuration page

 ### GitHub Configuration